-Indicator Performance Target(s) Electricity consumption Electricity intensity Electricity consumption increased 1% to 25,377,281 kWh.
-Hotel Properties - Electricity intensity for the hotel properties decreased slightly to 56.06 kWh/guest night.
-Investment Properties - Electricity intensity for the investment properties decreased 12% to 133.12 kWh/m2.
-Maintain or reduce electricity intensity from the baseline 2016.
+Ec conomic Environmental Social Governance 1 Economic Performance 2 Energy 3 Water 4 Health, Safety and Welfare5 Talent development 6 Regulatory compliance ENERGY 2018 Highlights Indicator 2018 Performance 2018 Target 2019 Target(s) Electricity consumption Electricity intensity Hotel Properties - Electricity intensity for the hotel properties decreased slightly -1.1% to 69.96 kWh/guest night.
+Investment Properties - Electricity intensity for the investment properties decreased 38.9% to 81.46 kWh/m2.
+Achieved - Maintain or reduce electricity intensity from the baseline 2017.
+Maintain or reduce electricity intensity from the baseline 2017.
 The hospitality industry can be one that has a high energy demand.
 Providing a good quality service to guests includes maintaining a comfortable temperature in rooms, which often requires heating or cooling, and provision of clean linens, which require round the clock laundry operations.
 Our hotels are in operation 24 hours a day leading to constant lighting in certain areas and facilities such as spas, gymnasiums and swimming pools also require an energy source to operate.
 However, we realise that these energy demands could have negative environmental consequences and that the reduction of GHG emissions, which are a result of the use of fossil fuels, is high on the agenda of many of the world's governments.
 Therefore, the Group continues to look for opportunities to play a role in reducing these potentially negative impacts through a number of energy reduction initiatives.
 All our hotels make use of technology to reduce electricity use, such as through setting timers and using movement activated sensors.
 We are also striving to replace halogen spotlights to lower-demand LED spotlights and we set the air conditioners as standard to a comfortable temperature of around 24 degrees Celsius.
 Where we can, we replace older equipment with newer, more energy efficient items which consume less electricity.